guaguanco127/br.utility.mono.1.0/RNBO Patchers for External or VST/README.md

 br.utility.mono.rnbo.vst.1.0.maxpat is a patch set up to export as a VST or AU audio plugin.

-Either program allows the user to adjust a the volume of a stereo signal.
-The decibel range is from -72 dB to +35 dB.
+This allows the user to sum a stereo signal into Mono with 3 different mix settings.
--72 dB is converted to negative infinity dB.
 Currently works in any sample rate or bit depth.

-This allows the user to sum a stereo signal into Mono with 3 different mix settings.

 You can use as a Max for Live device within Ableton Live Suite, or as an abstration or external object within Max/MSP.
 You can also build your own VST or AU audio plugin to use with a DAW.